Europa League qualifying: how it stands, how it works

 The UEFA Europa League is undergoing a major revamp in 2021/22.
 The group stage has been reduced from 48 to 32 teams and there will be additional knockout round play-offs prior to the round of 16.

 The road to the group stage is also much changed, featuring eight third qualifying round ties now completed and ten in the play-offs to come over the next fortnight.
-It started later than previously, on 3 August, and includes sides from the top-15-ranked associations (predominantly cup winners) and teams transferring from the UEFA Champions League.
+The process started later than previously, on 3 August, and involves sides from the top-15-ranked associations (predominantly cup winners) and teams transferring from the UEFA Champions League.

 Play-offs